amolloy/LinkAgainstTheWorldStudio/docs/EditorMapFormat.md

 ## Tile Sets

 A tile set is a bundle containing a single TIFF image file and a control file.
-The control file (Info.plist) is an XML plist with the following required properties:
+The control file (Info.json) is a JSON file with the following required properties:

  Key | Value Description
 -----|-------------------